Implementing PLD in Foundation

 This four-step process should enable Foundation teachers to implement effective Structured Synthetic Phonics (SSP) within their classes.
 This will contribute towards Foundation students achieving a positive start to their schooling.

 If you have a question about implementing PLD or any of the steps listed above, please don’t hesitate to get in touch through our online chat in the bottom right corner of this screen.
-We are happy to help.
+We are always happy to help.